-The School's DSL is Sarah Downey who is a member of the leadership team.
+The School's DSL is Kate Beckingham, Head of School.

-Lilli Landau (Principal), Ali Wells (Pastoral Officer), Helen Gidley (Educational Psychotherapist) and Lauren Naftis (Deputy SENCo) are the DDSLs and the people to whom reports should be made in the absence of the DSL.
+Lauren Naftis and Helen Gridley are the DDSLs and the persons to whom reports should be made in the absence of the DSL.
 This ensures there is always the required cover for the role.